dorkitude/tagalog/README.markdown

 - Each tag is **on** or **off** in Tagalog's code (which you can hook to your environment's settings if you like)
 - Tagalog will log an entry once for each associated tag that's set to **on**
 - You develop faster, with less work, and most importantly, *with less code*
+- All dogs remain playful, housebroken puppies for eternity, and together we obtain immortality

 ####Tagalog is easy to implement